AckerlyXu/heima/articles/event-hubs/event-hubs-dotnet-standard-getstarted-send.md

 ## Add the Event Hubs NuGet package

-Add the [`Microsoft.Azure.EventHubs`](https://www.nuget.org/packages/Microsoft.Azure.EventHubs/) NuGet package to your project.
+Add the [`Microsoft.Azure.EventHubs`](https://www.nuget.org/packages/Microsoft.Azure.EventHubs/) .NET Standard library NuGet package to your project by following these steps:

+1. Right-click the newly created project and select **Manage NuGet Packages**.
+2. Click the **Browse** tab, then search for "Microsoft.Azure.EventHubs" and select the **Microsoft.Azure.EventHubs** package.
+Click **Install** to complete the installation, then close this dialog box.

 ## Write some code to send messages to the event hub